 15. Italy is the fifth most visited country in the world

-62.1 million people visited Italy in 2018 – with many heading to tourist hotspots like Rome, Florence, and Pisa.
+64.8 million people visited Italy in 2019 – with many heading to tourist hotspots like Rome, Florence, and Pisa.
 Despite the millions of visitors, you can still find places not teeming with people, like Castelmezzano in Basilicata, or Camogli in Liguria.
+Our local experts would be happy to guide you find the perfect balance between must-see hotspots and off-the-beaten-track destinations.
+All in one convenient itinerary for you, ready to be booked.

 16. There are 60 million inhabitants in Italy